• Home

 What actually happened was far more gradual.

-Chalamet’s campaign for “Marty Supreme” turned into one of the most conspicuous awards pushes in recent memory.
+Chalamet’s campaign for “Marty Supreme” turned into one of the most controversial awards pushes in recent memory.
 It was impossible to ignore.
 There were promotional stunts involving hundreds of bright orange ping-pong balls, $250 “Marty Supreme” jackets circulating, and splashy marketing moments that pushed the film into constant visibility.
-At one point, Chalamet even touted his own performances, of “last seven or eight years,” as “top of the line” and “top level sh*t.”
+At one point, Chalamet even touted his own performances, of “the last seven or eight years,” as “top of the line” and “top level sh*t.”

 Visibility wasn’t the only issue.
-Tone started to matter.
 Oscar voters have historically respected ambition, but they tend to cringe when it begins to look like entitlement.
-As the campaign intensified, there was a growing perception in some corners of the industry that Chalamet’s push had crossed the line from passionate to self-mythologizing.
-Instead of simply celebrating the performance, the campaign sometimes gave the impression that a coronation was being staged in real time.
+As the campaign intensified, there was a growing perception in some corners of the industry that Chalamet’s push had crossed the line from passionate to gloating.

 Still, focusing entirely on Chalamet misses the larger reason the race changed.